tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

 });
 ```

-The demonstration editor below is a distraction-free editor with some customisations.
+The demonstration editor below is a distraction-free editor with some customizations.

 {% include codepen.html id="editor-dfree" %}